Brianna Titone: Political career

 In 2016, Titone joined the Jefferson County, Colorado Democratic LGBT caucus and was elected its Secretary/Treasurer, and later appointed a "captain at large".

 Titone declared a run for Colorado House of Representatives HD27 in December 2017.
 Titone received 50.4% of the vote to win the election with 24,957 votes out of 49,475, a margin of 439.
 Titone serves on the Health and Insurance Committee, the Rural Affairs and Agriculture Committee, and the Joint Technology Committee, and was also appointed to the Energy Council.

 In the 2nd regular session of the 72nd General Assembly, Titone worked to bring back and pass the bill banning the "Gay or Trans Panic Defense".
 The bill passed on a margin of 98-1-1.

 Titone won re-election in the most competitive House race in Colorado, earning 29,566 (48.7%) of 60,708 votes against two opponents in the November 2020 election.

 In the 2022 general election, Titone was re-elected with around 57.7% of the votes cast.
 Later in November, Titone was selected to serve as caucus chair of the state House majority which is a first for a trans lawmaker to serve in an elected leadership position in a General Assembly.
 She was re-elected in 2024.

 On February 26, 2025, Titone announced that she would run for Colorado State Treasurer in 2026, seeking to succeed Dave Young, who is term-limited.
-If elected, Titone would be the second transgender person elected to a statewide office in the U.S.—behind only Sarah McBride in Delaware—and the first transgender person elected to a statewide executive office.
+If elected, Titone would have been the first transgender person elected to statewide executive office; however, she was eliminated at convention against state senator Jeff Bridges.